azsk/DevOpsKit-docs/00a-Setup/Readme.md

 ## [IMPORTANT: DevOps Kit (AzSK) is being sunset by end of FY21.](https://github.com/azsk/DevOpsKit-docs/blob/users/v-himkam/SunsetNotice/ReleaseNotes/AzSKSunsetNotice.md)
 ------------------------------------------------

-!
-This is an info message.
+:exclamation: This is an info message.

 !v This is a success message.